70Gage70/UlamMethod.jl/docs/src/advanced.md

 UlamDomain(xmin, xmax, ymion, ymax; poly_type, poly_number, stoc_type, stoc_polygon, rseed)
 ```

 This automatically constructs a rectangular domain with bottom left corner `(xmin, ymin)` and upper right corner `(xmax, ymax)`.
 In either case, the rectangular bounding box of the domain is automatically computed.
-Refer to `earth-polygons.jl` for some sample domains.
+Refer to `src/earth-polygons.jl` for some sample domains.

 ### [Binning Algorithms](@id binning)